Doick-Union-Workshop/zDExtensions/docs/docs/externals/hlp.md

 ## Hlp_GetNpcPlunderedByPlayer

-Returns the NPC is currently plundered by the player.
+Gets the NPC is currently plundered by the player.

 ```dae
 func C_NPC Hlp_GetNpcPlunderedByPlayer() {};
 ```

-- `return` - NPC
+- `return` - instance of the NPC